ChadsArcade/Mame-Spinner/README.md

 (Acceleration OFF, Sensitivity 01)

 These settings enable you to use an analogue sensitivity of near 100% within MAME.
 Actual values should be:

 `72 PPR Spinner - Tempest:    72/75 = 96%

 64 PPR Spinner - Sega/Midway 64/75 = 85%`

 Note that Zektor in particular seems to bias reading towards the CCW direction, in fact I found that if you are using a very low analogue sensitivity in MAME (to compensate for a high PPR Spinner) then CW turns are ignored altogether and you can only turn CCW.
-The same goes for using keys without a mouse even attached, so this looks like it's maybe a bug in the MAME driver, unless the original behaved like this?
+The same goes when you are using keys without a mouse even attached, so this looks like it's maybe a bug in the MAME driver, unless the original behaved like this?

 #### Parts used